Entering the U.S.

 When you leave the inspection area, make sure you do not leave any of your documents behind!
 Once you have finished the inspection process, you will be able to claim your luggage and continue on your way.

-Make sure you enter the U.S. before your program start date!
+Make sure you enter the U.S. before your arrival date!

 Transportation from the Airport to Lawrence